 Moving Back Home

+Wondering where you can receive health care over the summer?
 Students who paid the spring Student Services Fee who need care in the summer are covered by Boynton Health Service through mid-August whether you are taking classes on campus or not.
 You can go online to the Boynton Health Service website for more information on your healthcare coverage.

 Traveling Abroad this Summer?

 Boynton's International Travel Clinic provides travel consultations, immunizations, International Certificates of Vaccination, and other health-related travel information.
 Call early for an appointment!